GeomarPerales/Python-for-begin-in-ArcGIS/README.md

 Scripts developed to automate some processes in ArcGIS 10.5 using ArcPy (Project in development).
 Some applications are:

 * Hydrology

 * Maps

+Some examples are:

-convert many MXD to PDF or JPG.
+- convert many MXD to PDF or/and JPG.

 ## 3. References